hermanconnor/design-patterns-typescript/creational-patterns/CreationalDesignPatterns.md

 # Creational Design Patterns

+## What are Creational Design Patterns

+Creational design patterns are a category of design patterns that deal with object creation mechanisms.
+They provide various ways to create objects while hiding the creation logic, making it more adaptable and reusable.
+These patterns help ensure that the system remains independent of how its objects are created, composed, and represented.

 ### Key Characteristics of Creational Design Patterns

 1. **Object Creation Control**: They abstract the instantiation process, allowing for more flexible object creation.